OrionShung/Greenhand/README.md

 # Greenhand
-Something need to be writen down when starting using github
+Something need to be written down when starting using github